All nonprofits are asked, ‘Where does

 We evaluate each segment of our programming upon

-completion not only from the standpoint of the success and sense of accomplishment children
+completion not only from the standpoint of the success and sense of accomplishment youth

 and their families’ experience; but our own success as a group committed to our community.

-We make recommendations for future growth as well as additional areas of focus to meet the
+We make recommendations for future growth and additional areas of focus to meet the

-growing needs of the children and their families.
+growing needs of local youth and their families.